 - Kermani TA, Schmidt J, Crowson CS, et al. Utility of erythrocyte sedimentation rate and C-reactive protein for the diagnosis of giant cell arteritis.
 Semin Arthritis Rheum 2012; 41:866.

 - Dasgupta B, Giant Cell Arteritis Guideline Development Group.
 Concise guidance: diagnosis and management of giant cell arteritis.
-Clin Med 2010; 10:381.
+Clin Med (Lond) 2010; 10:381.

 - Younge BR, Cook BE Jr, Bartley GB, et al. Initiation of glucocorticoid therapy: before or after temporal artery biopsy?
 Mayo Clin Proc 2004; 79:483.